SatelliteShorelines/CoastSeg/docs/secure-install-guide.md

 #### Phase 3: Install CoastSeg Normally

-Now that pip is working, follow the rest of the installation instructions located on coastseg's front page. https://github.com/Doodleverse/CoastSeg
+Now that pip is working, follow the rest of the installation instructions located at [Basic Install Guide](https://satelliteshorelines.github.io/CoastSeg/basic-install-guide/)

 ##### Step 2: Configure CoastSeg for a Secure Network

 To use coastseg on a secure network you need to add the location of the certification file for your network in the `certifications.json` file.

-1. Open the `certifications.json` file
+**1.Open the `certifications.json` file**

 This file is located in the main CoastSeg directory

 ```
 ├── CoastSeg